 17. Neither the HDC statutory or draft development plan nor the NYMNPA Local Plan allocate any land within the parish, or respond to specific parish housing need, as the situation outlined in this document was not understood at the time the Local Planning Authorities new local plans were being prepared.
 This document therefore constitutes a significant change in circumstances which did not form part of the evidence base that informed the drafting of the latest versions of the Local Plans for HDC or NYMPA.
 In addition, both local planning authorities have chosen not to allocate land for development within the villages, despite evidence presented by the parish council that clearly demonstrates the need for new dwellings to address local housing need.
-In part, this is because
+In part, this is because neither local planning authority chose to address housing need in sufficient detail to be able to recognise the particular needs and issues facing the parish.
+Instead, both local planning authorities focused on identifying and addressing housing need at a district level.

-&lt;sup>13 The 2016 Housing Needs Survey showed a need within 5 years for 24 new houses.
+13 The 2016 Housing Needs Survey showed a need within 5 years for 24 new houses.
 The advice from the NYCC North & East Rural Housing Enabler officer was to use only 75% of the need to arrive at the number of new houses to be built, leading to the figure of 18.